athenanie/athenanie.github.io/index.markdown

 layout: home
 ---

 My name is Athena and I'm a math student at the University of Toronto.
-Check out my origami portfolio on the top right.
+Check out my [origami portfolio](/portfolio.markdown).
 I also write posts about my design and folding process.

 ![pin](images/pin.png)